 Use this toolkit to design student-centric program maps and course schedules and to train advisors to guide students onto best-fit paths.

+A growing number of college students arrive on campus with a limited understanding of how to progress efficiently to completion.
 Use this study to unlock your institution’s capabilities within the Guided Pathways model and efficiently move toward student success goals.

 Focus on Part-Time Student Needs